 Trying to work out how much to pay for a 5kW solar system in 2019 isn’t easy – many of our customers tell us how steep the learning curve is when trying to choose a system.

-Unfortunately, a lot of solar systems you see advertised online are too cheap – they use no-name panels, and we hear stories every week of people being left high and dry by installers who go belly-up, or simply won’t return phone calls.
+Unfortunately, a lot of solar systems you see advertised online are far too cheap – they use no-name panels, and we hear stories every week of people being left high and dry by installers who go belly-up, or simply won’t return phone calls.
+More on cheap solar here: An incredible 1 in 5 solar systems are defected by the Clean Energy Council.

 The first thing most people do when they search for a 5kW solar system is to find out how much it costs.
 Here are some typical ads you will see in your search results: